 (short bio for external publication; a longer version lives here)

-From 1987 to 1998, Jerry was a technology analyst, first at New Science Associates, then as Managing Editor of Esther Dyson’s monthly tech newsletter Release 1.0, as well as co-host of her annual conference, PC Forum.
+From 1987 to 1998, Jerry was a technology analyst, first at the market-research firm New Science Associates, then as Managing Editor of Esther Dyson’s monthly tech newsletter Release 1.0, as well as co-host of her annual conference, PC Forum.
 He was fortunate to be on duty when the Internet showed up.
+That turned out well.

-Jerry earned an MBA from the Wharton School and a BA in Economics (mostly econometrics) from UC Irvine.
+Since 1998, Jerry has been independent, advising organizations large and small.
+Jerry earned an MBA from the Wharton School, where he stumbled into the mind-expanding ideas of Russ Ackoff, and a BA in Economics (mostly econometrics) from UC Irvine.
 He was raised in Peru and Argentina and speaks fluent Spanish and German, as well as pretty passable French.
 You can contact him at email@example.com.